Clubs and Organizations

 Clubs are established in response to student interests and requests.
 The clubs are not agents of the University nor are they subject to the day-to-day direction of the administration.
 The following organizations may be of interest to adult undergraduate and graduate students.
 A complete list of organizations recognized by the Student Government Association (SGA) can be found in the traditional undergraduate catalog.

 Accounting Association: The Accounting Association provides accounting students with the opportunity to interact with fellow accounting students and with professional accountants.
 It provides advice to students seeking employment and helps integrate university coursework and on-the-job experience.
-Each semester, members are encouraged to participate in professional, community service, fundraising, and recreational activities.
+Each semester, members are encouraged to participate in professional, community service, fund raising, and recreational activities.

 Association of Information Technology Professionals (AITP): The Association of Information Technology Professionals is an international association providing superior leadership and education in information technology.
-AITP is dedicated to using the synergy of information technology partnerships to provide education and benefits to its members and to working with the information industry to assist in the overall promotion and direction of information technology.
-Members in the association are in colleges, universities, banking, industry, retail, the armed forces, local and state governments.
-Students interested in information technology are welcome to participate.
+AITP is dedicated to using the synergy of information technology partnerships to provide education and benefits to its members and to work with the information industry to assist in the overall promotion and direction of information technology.
+Members in the association are in colleges, universities, banking, industry, retail, the armed forces, local and state governments, etc. Students interested in information technology are welcome to participate.

-College Republicans: College Republicans seeks to promote political awareness and involvement across campus.
+College Republicans: College Republicans seek to promote Political awareness and involvement across campus.
 The group works with the Maryland Federation of College Republicans in advancing the Republican youth effort and participates in nonpartisan acts of community service to better our nation.
 Meetings provide a forum for students with conservative political viewpoints to learn about our government and the Republican Party, and engage in debate over current events issues.
 All students are encouraged to join.

 Justice Society: The Justice Society meets periodically to plan activities that enhance interest in, and knowledge of, the paralegal profession.
-The club schedules speakers who are experts in various fields of law and also plans educational field trips.
+The Club schedules speakers who are experts in various fields of law and also plans educational field trips.

-Phi Beta Lambda: A national business society that serves as the collegiate level of Future Business Leaders of America, Phi Beta Lambda strives to instill the values and ethics required for responsible business practice.
+Phi Beta Lambda: A national business society that serves as the collegiate level of Future Business Leaders of America.
+Phi Beta Lambda strives to instill the values and ethics required for responsible business practice.

-RN to BS Nursing Club: The RN to BS Nursing Student Club provides an environment of support for registered nurses (RNs) returning for their Bachelor of Science (BS) degree.
+RN to BS Nursing Club: The RN to BS Nursing Student Club provides an environment of support for registered nurses (RNs) returning to college for their Bachelor of Science (BS) degree.
 The group provides a forum to discuss current issues and concerns in an informal setting.
 This group endeavors to create opportunities for RNs to become involved in university activities, to develop mentor relationships, and to encourage and support RNs in their academic and professional efforts.

 Women Against Exploitation and Inequality (WAEI): Women Against Exploitation and Inequality promotes awareness of the inequality and exploitation of women in society in order to influence change both individually and socially.
 This organization focuses on women's issues in order to promote social change for both men and women.
 WAEI is open to anyone who would like to see a change in the social structure of society.